FabricMC/fabric-loader/README.md

 fabric-base [![Build Status](http://modmuss50.me:8080/job/Fabric/job/Fabric-Base/badge/icon)](http://modmuss50.me:8080/job/Fabric/job/Fabric-Base/)
 ===========

-The base API module for the Fabric Mod Loader.
+The base module for Fabric.
+It provides mod loading facilities and useful abstractions for other mods to use.

+## License

 Licensed under the Apache License 2.0.

 ## Prerequisites